decaprox/ksyslabs.org/README.md

 This is a new version of ksyslabs.org

-1. Install navoc
+1. Install nanoc and dependencies:

+	sudo gem install nanoc kramdown builder adsf

 2. git clone <..>

 3. add new page:

-	navoc ci new_page //new page will be create in /content/
+	nanoc ci new_page //new page will be create in /content/

 4. Modify content/new_page.html.

 5. Compile:

-	navoc compile
+	nanoc compile

 The output is a set of static files.

 6. Run:

-	navoc view
+	nanoc view

 You will see pages at http://localhost:3000/